AmateurMind/Fitzone/README.md

    ```

 ## 👨‍💻 Author
 Developed by **AmateurMind** for professional internship evaluation.
-Focused on clean code, security best practices, and innovative AI integration.
+Focused on clean code, real-time sensor integration (Pedometer), and innovative AI.